 Unless you have a very authoritative site, you will struggle to rank for high competition search terms.
 Instead, you want to target low hanging fruit.
 These are long tail keywords that are not being targeted by many other sites.

 How do you find these keywords?
-Well, if you are a complete newbie to the process, you should check out the Superstar SEO guide to Keyword Research Made Easy.
+Well, if you are a complete newbie to the process, you should check out the our guide Keyword Research Made Easy.
 Beyond those basics, here are two tips for finding terms with very little competition:

 Find Keywords With Low Intitle Results